Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB fusion for spacecraft pose estimation

 \section{Event-RGB fusion for spacecraft pose estimation}

 For safe close proximity, rendezvous and on-orbit servicing operations we need to know the 6DoF pose of the target object with respect to the chaser to maneuver and align with the docking port for example.
 Assuming that the CAD model of the target object is known, we propose using an RGB and event sensor package on-board the chaser as part of the visual-based navigation system (VBS) and built our method around these two input channels.
 To emulate operational conditions, our method to estimate the pose is entirely trained on synthetic RGB and event data.
-The algorithm knowledge of the real data until it is time to estimate the pose for orbital operations \ie test-time.
+The algorithm accesses the real data solely to estimate poses during test-time and never for training.
 Our proposed method starts by performing object detection on the event-frame (see Sec.~\ref{sec:objectdetectionresults} for performance comparison RGB and event-based object detection) and obtaining a bounding box to isolate the target object within the captured frames.
 Since the RGB and event channels are aligned after Sec.~\ref{sec:opticalalignment}, we use the same bounding for the RGB channel in the subsequent steps.
 For both channels, we then estimate the 2D positions (keypoints) corresponding to pre-selected 3D positions on the surface of the target object's CAD model.
 This keypoint estimation is performed within the boundaries of initially detected bounding box.
 Finally, our method fuses the keypoint estimations from the RGB and event channels to output one combined pose result for both channels to leverage the strengths of both sensors.
 More details are given in the following sections.